 Sex discrimination and sexual misconduct violate an individual’s fundamental rights and personal dignity.
 LSU considers sex discrimination and sexual misconduct in all of its forms to be serious offenses.
-This policy has been developed to reaffirm these principles and to provide recourse for individuals whose rights have been violated.
-This policy establishes a mechanism for determining when rights have been violated in employment, student life, campus support services, LSU programs and/or an academic environment.
+PM-73, the University’s Permanent Memorandum on Title IX and Sexual Misconduct (PM-73) was developed to reaffirm these principles and to provide recourse for individuals whose rights have been violated.
+PM-73 establishes a mechanism for determining when rights have been violated in employment, student life, campus support services, LSU programs and/or an academic environment.

-LSU Commitment to Community - LSU is an interactive community in which students, faculty, and staff together strive to pursue truth, advance learning, and uphold the highest standards of performance in an academic and social environment.
-Read LSU Commitment to Community statement here.
+LSU is an interactive community in which students, faculty, and staff together strive to pursue truth, advance learning, and uphold the highest standards of performance in an academic and social environment.
+LSU Commitment to Community statement.